-TDOE will use this 5% set aside under section 2001(f)(1) to focus on high-dosage tutoring to address the academic impact of lost instructional time.
-This statewide tutoring model, called TN ALL Corps (Tennessee Accelerating Literacy and Learning Corps), will ensure Tennessee students have access to high-dosage, low ratio tutoring over the next three years.
-Structured tutoring programs have proven to increase student achievement significantly, and Tennessee will prioritize a full-subscribed tutoring program leveraging all available dollars and partners with a goal to maximize tailored supports for students who need it most.
+The Tennessee Department of Education will use this 5% set aside under section 2001(f)(1) to focus on high-dosage tutoring to address the academic impact of lost instructional time.
+This statewide tutoring model, called TN ALL Corps, will ensure Tennessee students have access to high-dosage, low ratio tutoring over the next three years.
+Structured tutoring programs have proven to increase student achievement significantly.
+When the program is fully subscribed, as many as 240,000 students will have access to 300-500 additional hours of targeted support through tutoring.
+Students will be in low-ratio groups (maximum of 1:3 in elementary and middle), and complete 100 sessions per year in English language arts or math support.
+Students are expected to see as much as 50% more growth than similar peers.